 What is the treatment for alcoholism?

 There are few medications that are considered effective in treating alcoholism.
-Zofran (ondansetron) has been found to be effective in treating alcoholism in people whose problem drinking began before they were 25 years old.
-Naltrexone (Trexan, ReVia, or Vivitrol) has also been found effective in managing alcoholism.
+Ondansetron (Zofran) has been found to be effective in treating alcoholism in people whose problem drinking began before they were 25 years old.
+Naltrexone (Trexan, ReVia, Vivitrol) has also been found effective in managing alcohol addiction.
 Naltrexone is the most frequently used medication in treating alcoholism.
 It decreases the alcoholic's cravings for alcohol by blocking the body's euphoric ("high") response to it.
 Naltrexone is either taken by mouth on a daily basis or through monthly injections.
 Disulfiram (Antabuse) is prescribed for about 9% of alcoholics.
 It decreases the alcoholic's craving for the substance by producing a negative reaction to drinking.
 Acamprosate (Campral) works by decreasing cravings for alcohol in those who have stopped drinking.
 However, none of these medications have been specifically approved to treat alcoholism in people less than 18 years of age.
-Some research indicates that psychiatric medications like lithium and sertraline (Zoloft) may be useful in decreasing alcohol use in teens who have another mental-health disorder in addition to alcohol abuse.
+Some research indicates that psychiatric medications like lithium (Lithobid) and sertraline (Zoloft) may be useful in decreasing alcohol use in teens who have another mental-health disorder in addition to alcohol abuse.
 Ondansetron (Zofran) has been found to be effective in treating alcoholism in people whose problem drinking began before they were 25 years old.

 There are numerous individual treatments for alcoholism in teens.
 Relapse prevention uses methods for recognizing and amending problem behaviors.
 Individualized drug counseling specifically emphasizes short-term behavioral goals in an attempt to help the individual reduce or stop the use of alcohol altogether.
 Cognitive therapy techniques, like helping the teen recognize what tends to precede and follow their episodes of alcohol use, are often used to address alcohol abuse in teens.
 Some treatment programs include drug testing.
 Twelve-step programs like Alcoholics Anonymous are individualized drug-counseling methods.
 Motivational enhancement therapy encourages the teen to increase their desire to participate in therapy.
 Stimulus control refers to a treatment method that teaches the person to stay away from situations that are associated with alcohol use and to replace those situations with activities that are contrary to using drugs.
 Urge control is an approach to changing patterns that lead to drug use.
 Social control involves family members and other significant others of the alcoholic in treatment.